okta/okta-sdk-dotnet/docs/BehaviorApi.md

 Create a Behavior Detection Rule

-Adds a new Behavior Detection Rule to your organization.
+Creates a new behavior detection rule

 ### Example
 ```csharp